 where $\matr{F}$ is the ground truth fundamental matrix used as a target for the network and $\matr{\widehat{F}}$ is the prediction.
 Measuring the error in this way allows ignoring the approximative nature of $\widehat{\Aff}$.
-The final loss minimized when training the network is \begin{small}
+The final loss minimized is \begin{small}

 \end{small}